rasulkarimov/jenkins-dynamic-nodes/README.md

 ## Ci/Cd pipeline by Jenkins Dynamic nodes on docker
+### Prerequisites
-* Docker image for dynamic jenkins with packages and credentials for managing kubernetes cluster will be required.
+* Docker image for jenkins dynamic cluster with packages and credentials for managing kubernetes cluster will be required.
+* Configure dynamic cluter on jenkins

-Dockerfile example for this image:
+* Example of Dockerfile for slave Jenkins image:
 ~~~
 FROM centos